-Minimum Credits: 4

-Maximum Credits: 4

 This course elucidates fundamental principles of learning and motivation as derived predominantly from animal research.
 Focus is given to the empirical and conceptual processes underlying the facilitation and suppression of behavior, e.g. primary and conditioned reinforcement, non-reinforcement, punishment and avoidance as well as the generalization and discrimination of these processes.

-Academic Career: Undergraduate

-Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-Course Requirements: PREQ: PSY 0010 or 0012 or 0101 or 0200

 Course Attributes: Children's Literature, DSAS Natural Science General Ed.
 Requirement, SCI Polymathic Contexts: Science NonSeq.GE.
 Req.